asubit/microframework/README.md

 Following steps show you how to create a new page with Route/Controller/View system.

 ### 1. Create a route in routing.json
-For this example we are going to create the route named `page` with URL `/page`.
+For this example we are going to create the route named `hello` with URL `/hello`.
 ```
 {
-    "page": {
+    "hello": {
-        "path": "/page",
+        "path": "/hello",
-        "controller": "Controller/Page.php"
+        "controller": "Controller/HelloController.php"
     }
 }
 ```

 ### 2. Create a controller
-For this example we are going to create the file `Controller/Page.php`.
+For this example we are going to create the file `Controller/HelloController.php`.
 ```
 <?php
 include('App/Controller.php');